Road bike vs mountain bike comparison

 Road bike vs mountain bike: Which is the right bike for you?

-Comparing road bike and mountain bike based on riding style, suspension, assembly process, and more.
+Comparing road bikes and mountain bikes based on riding style, suspension, assembly process, and more.

 Hire an expert bike assembler